Pillar 2 – Responsibility in Relationships – Podcast 4

 It’s our responsibility to contribute to our partner’s overall health, mentally, spiritually, emotionally, and physically.

 Feeling important and making your partner feel important is crucial to having a satisfying and happy relationship.
 When you know that you’re extremely important to each other, the relationship begins to blossom.
-We all need to feel important, and significant to the people we are closest to, especially our partners.
-This need is lacking in most relationships, I know as I hear it over and over again.
+We all need to feel significant to the people we are closest to, especially our partners.
+This need is lacking in most relationships, I know, as I hear it over and over again.

 5. Variety

-This is the spice of life, Bring new things into the relationship, new experiences, new foods, new places, new conversations, and hobbies.
+This is the spice of life: bringing new things into the relationship, such as new experiences, foods, places, conversations, and hobbies.
 This need also helps the relationship to grow.

 6. Love

-First, we have a connection. his can happen within 5 minutes and this connection, whether it’s fast or develops slowly, is what is needed to fall in love.
-When in a relationship we need to be loved and to be able to express our love to the other.
-It”s a basic human need.
+First, we have a connection.
+This can happen within 5 minutes, and this connection, whether it’s fast or develops slowly, is what is needed to fall in love.
+When in a relationship, we need to feel loved and be able to express our love to our partner.
+It’s a basic human need.

 7. Intimacy

-Intimacy is the state of having a close romantic relationship.
+Intimacy refers to the state of having a close, romantic relationship.
 Sex and romance are very important in a relationship.
-Without intimacy, there is a big piece missing and a couple will never feel whole, Without intimacy you’re living as flatmates.
+Without intimacy, a significant piece is missing, and a couple will never feel whole.
+Without intimacy, you’re living as flatmates.
 Find the little spark and nurture it.
 In most cases, it can be reignited.

-Another responsibility is triggers and negative behavior – “Why is this happening to me? “ I can guess based on working with hundreds of clients that there have been unmet needs somewhere along the way and that the earlier part is still not resolved.
-When a person has become triggered they are having a negative reaction, and this response is subconscious which means that the individual usually has no idea why they are reacting this way or they don’t know where it’s coming from and have no idea how to stop it from happening.
-This is a triggering response because this disturbance usually comes from a past experience that could have occurred in childhood and has not been resolved.
+Another responsibility is triggers and negative behaviour – “Why is this happening to me? “ I can guess based on working with hundreds of clients that there have been unmet needs somewhere along the way and that the earlier part is still not resolved.
+When a person becomes triggered, they experience a negative reaction, and this response is subconscious.
+This means that the individual usually has no idea why they are reacting this way, or they don’t know where it’s coming from and have no idea how to stop it from happening.
+This is a triggering response because the disturbance typically originates from an experience that may have occurred in childhood and has not been resolved.
 There is unfinished business.
 Another term used is “baggage”

-Baggage comes from deep within the subconscious and it’s the individual’s responsibility to resolve this.
-The best and most effective way to do this is at a core level so the trigger can disappear and does not come between the couple as an ongoing problem any longer.
+Baggage comes from deep within the subconscious, and it’s the individual’s responsibility to resolve this.
+The most effective way to do this is at a core level so that the trigger can disappear and no longer come between the couple as an ongoing problem.
 I do this with my clients in an individual setting using either EMI or RCH.
 This is a fast and effective way to resolve this disturbance within the subconscious.

-Whatever is left unresolved from childhood, or from previous relationships will show up again in your current relationship so it’s always best to resolve past issues and hurts before moving on to a new relationship without the excess baggage.
+Whatever is left unresolved from childhood or previous relationships will resurface in your current relationship, so it’s always best to resolve past issues and hurts before moving on to a new relationship without the excess baggage.
 Relationships can be complex enough without them.

-Being responsible is not only for the things you do but also for things you don’t do, you see something that you know will help your partner, such as Perhaps your partner is running late and it’s their turn to cook.
-And your home and you have a thought that you could get dinner started – but you don’t.
+Being responsible is not only about the things you do, but also about the things you don’t do.
+For instance, if you see something that you know will help your partner, such as your partner being late, and it’s their turn to cook.
+And your home, and you have a thought that you could start dinner, but you don’t.
 It’s those little moments of intuition, of kind thought, that make the difference in a relationship.
-If you don’t act on your thought then you may feel guilty.
+If you don’t act on your thought, then you may feel guilty.
 You may take it out on your partner because your guilt feels uncomfortable.
 This is too messy and leads to many issues.
-When you see an opportunity to make life easier or to show your partner that they are loved and cared for, just follow your instinct.
-It’s pretty simple really.
+When you see an opportunity to make life easier or to show your partner that they are loved and cared for, follow your instinct.
+It’s pretty simple.
 It’s as simple as being kind.

 Being able to take responsibility within a relationship is a sign of maturity and insightfulness.
-It’s a willingness to be prepared to look more deeply into why you behave the way you do and to be able to say “I understand that my behavior has not been great and I am willing to change it for our relationship.”.
-If your behaiour is affecting your partner in a negative way then this will flow onto the relationship in a negative way.
+It’s a willingness to be prepared to look more deeply into why you behave the way you do and to be able to say, “I understand that my behaviour has not been great and I am willing to change it for our relationship.”.
+If your behaviour is affecting your partner negatively, then this will negatively impact the relationship.

 Benefits of Taking Responsibility